 For more information, read New Fitbit Features Deliver Data Previously Only Available Through a Sleep Lab.

 See your sleep stages

-If you use a Fitbit Blaze, Alta HR, or Charge 2, your tracker will use your movement and heart rate patterns to estimate your sleep stages—i.e. how long you spend in light, deep, and Rapid Eye Movement (REM) sleep each night.
+If you use a Fitbit with heart rate tracking, your tracker will use your movement and heart rate patterns to estimate your sleep stages—i.e. how long you spend in light, deep, and Rapid Eye Movement (REM) sleep each night.
 (Note: If you slept in a position that prevented your tracker from getting a consistent heart-rate reading or wore it too loosely, the app with show you Classic Sleep instead of Sleep Stages.)
 For more information about Sleep Stages and how they can affect your health, read REM, Light, Deep: Much of Each Stage of Sleep Are You Getting?